webdev-cals-arizona-edu/vueaflet/README.md

 ### Setting up the map
 When this plugin is ingested by Vue, `Vue.use(Vueaflet)`, all vueaflet components are globally registered.
-Added a nested `<l-map/>` which accept a prop called `mapId` that accepts a string.
+Add a nested `<l-map/>` which takes a string prop called `mapId`.
 This string value becomes the `div#id` the Leaflet map will mount into:
 ```
 <template>
   <div class="map-container">